 - Once all the balls are flattened, set them aside.
 Pour some flour over the flattened doughs if required.

 - Take a large non-stick skillet and put it over medium heat.
 Once the surface is hot, grease it with your preferred vegetable oil.
 Now slowly take the flattened dough using your hands or a flat and broad spatula and lay it into the skillet.
-Cook the tortilla for at least 30-40 seconds until brown spots appear.
+Cook the tortilla for at least thirty to forty seconds until brown spots appear.
 Then flip it and cook the other side.
 Make sure that you put the heat to medium else it will overcook, and your tortilla will be ruined.

 - Cook all the tortilla as mentioned and wrap them in an airtight container or a damp kitchen towel.
 This will make sure that tortillas remain soft and warm at the time of serving.